Golden Triangle campus

 - Student Union: The Bureau of Buildings recently authorized funds for EMCC to develop plans for a new Student Union at the Golden Triangle campus.
-During 2012, faculty, staff and administration will work with an architectural firm to decide what students need from the building, and then develop construction documents.
+Faulty, staff, administrators and students are working with an architectural firm to decide what students need from the building, and then develop construction documents.
 The EMCC president and board of trustees will assemble the required funding package to meet the projected cost of about $10 million.
 Currently, it is recommended that the two-story building include a full-service cafeteria, larger campus bookstore, open access computer lab, study and social spaces, offices and meeting rooms, facilities for the board of trustees and an outdoor sports court.
 It is hoped that construction will begin in 2013.

 - Parking: A new parking lot with about 200 spaces, and an access road that wraps around the Humanities and Fine Art Building, was completed in December 2011.
 Not only does the new parking lot provide a more convenient and attractive parking surface than the smaller, gravel parking area that has been used since the building opened in 2007, but it also paves the way (pun intended) for the new Student Union.
 The gravel parking lot across the street from the HFA Building is the site for the construction of the new Student Union.